 A New Approach in the Gaming Market

-Nintendo's Wii is a classic example of applying the Blue Ocean Strategy in the gaming industry.
-Before the introduction of the Wii, the console market was dominated by Sony's PlayStation and Microsoft's Xbox, both of which focused on high-definition graphics and powerful processors to attract hardcore gamers.
-Nintendo, however, took a different approach and targeted a broader audience, including families, casual gamers, and even seniors.
+Nintendo's Wii is a classic example of the Blue Ocean Strategy applied to the gaming industry.
+Before the Wii, the console market was dominated by Sony's PlayStation and Microsoft's Xbox, both focusing on high-end graphics to appeal to hardcore gamers.
+Nintendo chose a different path by targeting families, casual gamers, and seniors.

 Strategic Measures